Bomchoo/growdocs/docs/index.md

 ### Disclaimer

-The content provided on Jaxxels 420 Grow is for informational and educational purposes only.
+The content provided on Jaxxel's 420 Grow is for informational and educational purposes only.
 We are not here to provide medical advice, nor do we recommend using cannabis for medical purposes without first consulting a qualified healthcare professional.

 Please note, I am not a doctor, nor am I qualified to give medical advice.
 The information shared on this blog is based on my personal experiences and research, and should not be taken as professional medical guidance.